-It certainly looks the part, with lots of wood & white tile overlooked by sculpted paper lampshades, and a large skylight to help flood the place with sunshine.
-It’s a cleanly modern take on the midcentury look, and like their other venues, it hits the proverbial nail right on the proverbial head.
-The karaoke rooms downstairs feel a little more intimate, with flatscreens powered by the classic East Asian Karaoke-TV system.
+It certainly looks the part, with lots of wood & white tile overlooked by sculpted paper lampshades and a large skylight to help flood the place with sunshine.
+It’s a clean, modern take on the midcentury look, yet like Bao’s other venues it hits the proverbial nail on the head.
+And that intimate private room downstairs is one of the most stylish (read: least sticky-floored) karaoke bars in London, and it’s powered by the classic East Asian KTV system.

-For those who don’t know the ins-and-outs of traditional Taiwanese cuisine, beef noodle soup is something of a national dish.
+If you’re unfamiliar with Taiwanese cuisine, beef noodle soup’s something of a national dish.
 Even more so than bao.
-Here, it’ll come in two varieties: a classic Taipei-style broth with slow braised beef cheek and beef shortrib, spiced beef butter and fermented greens, which will hit the rich, hearty, and nourishing notes.
+Here, it comes in two varieties: a classic Taipei-style broth with slow braised beef cheek and beef shortrib, spiced beef butter and fermented greens, which hit the rich, hearty, and nourishing notes.
 Then there’s the lighter Tainan-style broth, made with imported 400 day-aged white soy and thin slices of rare poached rump cap “for diners who like to drink from the bowl”.
-The noodles for both will be made in-house each morning, using wheat from Taiwan itself to give them juuuust the right amount of bounce.
+The noodles for both are made in-house each morning, using wheat from Taiwan itself to give them juuuust the right amount of bounce.

-For those concerned about the bao bun situation, fear not: there will be a couple available as starters, including an Iberico pork number with black garlic sauce, and a panko shrimp croquette with sweet & sour.
-There’s going to be other stuff too, from crispy tripe, to eel & smacked cucumber, to fried Ogleshield cheese rolls.
+For those concerned about the bao bun situation, fear not: there are a couple available as starters, including an Iberico pork number with black garlic sauce, and a panko shrimp croquette with sweet & sour.
+There’s other stuff too, from crispy tripe, to eel & smacked cucumber, to fried Ogleshield cheese rolls.
 And for dessert?
-If you’ve never tried shaved ice, now’s your chance: there’ll be strawberry cheesecake & tiramisu versions to pick from.
+Well if you’ve never tried shaved ice, now’s your chance: there’s strawberry cheesecake & tiramisu versions to pick from.

 Finally, the drinks.
 Taiwanese cocktails are the order of the day, with shaved ice making a surprise re-appearance in the form of a Midori Whisky Sour Ice, and a Grape Sake Ice, alongside some more cube-chilled numbers like the Umeshu Negroni or the Milk Tea Old Fashioned.
-And they’ve even lined up something called a Calpis Fizz, which they tell us is inspired by Calpico, “the Asian yoghurt soda”.
+And they’ve even lined up something called a Calpis Fizz, which they tell us is inspired by Calpico, the Asian yoghurt soda.
+Yes, yoghurt soda.